 The Coordinate Reference System information contained in Table 5-1 is defined in the manner specified in S-100 Part 6.
 Note the vertical datum is defined through a second association role to a vertical reference system.

-Figure 5-1 - S-102 Grid Node location

 Horizontal Coordinate Reference System

-Table 5-1 - S-102 Coordinate Reference Systems (EPSG Codes)